 So the aliens have taken over the world.
 Or maybe they've captured us and taken us back to their home planet.
 Either way, they decide we're cute and cuddly and they're going to take us home and keep us.
 This can also apply with earthbound supernatural races like vampires or demons as well.
 The main component of the trope is that it's a work where humans are the pets of another species.

-- In the Alice (2009) fic Have Another Sip, Jack and the Duchess briefly discuss the possibility of turning Alice into their pet, though it doesn't actually happen.
+- In Have Another Sip, an Alice (2009) fic, Jack and the Duchess briefly discuss the possibility of turning Alice into their pet, though it doesn't actually happen.